elixir-europe/infectious-diseases-toolkit/showcase/ena-data-submission-toolbox.md

 ## What is the showcase?

-The components described below allows for a single-step submission process, a graphical user interface, secure credential handling, tabular-formatted metadata and the possibility to remove human reads prior to submission.
+The components described below allow for a single-step submission process, a graphical user interface, secure credential handling, tabular-formatted metadata and the possibility to remove human reads prior to submission.

 {% include image.html file="ena-submission-toolbox.svg" caption="<b>Figure 1.</b> Overview of the ENA data submission toolbox components." alt="Overview of ENA upload toolbox" %}